pypyr-scheduler/python-argparse-extras/README.md

 A `ThreeQuarterWidthHelpFormatter` subclass which also derives from `argparse.ArgumentDefaultsHelpFormatter`.
 This means that in addition to using 3/4 of the terminal line length, it also prints the argument defaults in the help text.

-## Usage
+## Installation & Usage

+Install the package with your favourite python package manager:

+    pip install apextras

+or directly into your [pipenv](https://pipenv.readthedocs.io/):

+    pipenv install apextras

-Use these classes in the same way as any other `argparse.HelpFormatter` subclass while creating your argument parser:
+After that, you can use these classes in the same way as any other `argparse.HelpFormatter` subclass while creating your argument parser:

     from apextras.formatter import WideHelpFormatter
     parser = argparse.ArgumentParser(formatter_class=WideHelpFormatter)